MarkDementev/MarkDementev/README.md

 <b>My projects:</b>

 [Task Manager](https://github.com/MarkDementev/Task-Manager)
 - Task management system.
+It allows you to set tasks, assign performers and change their statuses.
+Registration and authentication are required to work with the system.

 [Page Analyzer](https://github.com/MarkDementev/Page-analyzer)
 - This site analyzes the pages indicated to it for SEO suitability.

 [Data Validator](https://github.com/MarkDementev/Data-validator)
 - Library for data validation.
+This project contains functionality for strings, numbers and maps validation.
+Map validation provides structure verification functionality.

 [Diff Finder](https://github.com/MarkDementev/Diff-finder)
 - A program to find differences between data in two files.
+For input files, popular formats are supported - json and yaml.
+The output of differences is also possible in different versions - plain, stylish and json.

 [Mind Games](https://github.com/MarkDementev/Mind-games)
 - A set of five intellectual games controlled via console.
+Each game asks questions that need to be answered correctly.

 <b>My LeetCode stats:</b>